 When I was 12, Dan, the kid at my middle school who already claimed to have done acid, told me about this guy one town over who had dropped so much acid, he just never stopped tripping.
 I took it as a serious admonition: Watch your dosage, or you can end up a vegetable, or at least a burnout.
 Dan used the really unappealing word "frying" to mean "tripping," and he said this guy was "permafried."

-It turns out other people use the term permafried, too.
-Drug education YouTuber NeuroSoup tosses out the term in her video on the subject.
+It turns out other people use the term "permafried," too.
+Drug-education YouTuber NeuroSoup tosses out the term in her video on the subject.
 Redditors who love acid fear that their favorite chemical could leave them permafried as well, and they cite rumors similar to the ones I've heard.
-Apparently there are people out there who did acid once, and "are still kind of gone," one Redditor writes.
-You may also recall something similar happening to Devon Sawa's character in SLC Punk!, so the rumor is pretty widespread.
+Apparently, there are people out there who did acid once, and "are still kind of gone," one Redditor writes.
+You may also recall something similar happening to Devon Sawa's character in SLC Punk!,so the rumor is pretty widespread.

 LSD users experience what they think is a permanent trip, and there's even a diagnosis: "hallucinogen persisting perception disorder (HPPD)," that shows up occasionally in medical literature.
 HPPD reportedly causes sufferers to report seeing tracers, after-images, and mild imaginary light shows, along with non-visual symptoms like anxiety.
-But as Dorian Rolston of The New Yorker pointed out in 2013, other conditions can cause people to "misperceive their environment," and researchers think such "misperceptions" that set in after a super long trip could be mistaken for some kind of mental damage done by the drug.
+But as Dorian Rolston of the New Yorker pointed out in 2013, other conditions can cause people to "misperceive their environment," and researchers think such "misperceptions" that set in after a super long trip could be mistaken for some kind of mental damage done by the drug.

 A paper published last week in the journal Cell may illuminate the limits of those trips.
 LSD is not a drug like alcohol, which only affects you when it's in your blood, and then gets promptly cleared out and metabolized by your liver.
 According to this latest research—which required the scientists to make radioactive LSD—it turns out LSD doesn't care if it's in your blood at all.
 Long after acid is purged from your blood, it can hang around on the serotonin receptors in a specific part of the brain called the claustrum—sometimes called the "conductor" of your consciousness—for multiple days.

 "What we basically found out in this paper is that LSD gets trapped in the receptor.
 But it doesn't stay there forever.
-It stays for six or seven hours." —Dr. David Nichols
+It stays for six or seven hours."—Dr. David Nichols

-I wanted to know if this meant being permafried is real, so I asked Dr. David Nichols, emeritus professor of pharmacology at Perdue University, and the guy who created the LSD used in the recent experiment.
+I wanted to know if this meant being permafried is real, so I asked Dr. David Nichols, emeritus professor of pharmacology at Purdue University, and the guy who created the LSD used in the recent experiment.
 He told me all about LSD's stickiness—what it means for recreational users, and what the limits of that stickiness are.
 Long story short: You probably don't need to worry about tripping for all of eternity.
 Nichols also had some potential good news about microdosing.

 VICE: This study shows that acid sticks in people's serotonin receptors, maybe for days at a time.
 Can it stay in there forever and make people "permafried"?

-David Nichols: It's pretty much a myth, [but] there are certain people that have a predisposition to certain types of mental illness—schizophrenia is the most commonly known one—those people will eventually develop schizophrenia.
-It hits you in your late teens and early twenties.
+David Nichols: It's pretty much a myth, [but] there are certain people who have a predisposition to certain types of mental illness—schizophrenia is the most commonly known one—those people will eventually develop schizophrenia.
+It hits you in your late teens and early 20s.
 So any kind of stressful event will cause the onset of that disorder.
 It's a developmental disorder, in the development of the cortex.
 So a lot of kids, they go off to college, and in that first semester, you're diagnosed with schizophrenia.
 Students [normally] have to go home because it's the stress, but they were primed for [schizophrenia].
 Well, people who are primed for it, if they take a lot of LSD, it can trigger the onset of actual psychosis.

 Yeah, but what if I take a really, really big dose?